kevin-wong/mac-settings/README.md

 `mv .vimrc ~/`

 ##### less
 The default `less` doesn't support `lesskey`, which allows keybinding.
-Download the version that does.
+Download the version that does:

 `brew install homebrew/dupes/less`

-Put .lesskey in home directory.
+Put .lesskey in home directory:

 `mv .lesskey ~/`

-Run lesskey, which will automatically read from .lesskey.
+Run lesskey, which will automatically read from .lesskey:

 `lesskey`